 Per-capita measures better reflect quality, as opposed to weighting toward quantity (sheer size).

 Note added: Someone asked me about per capita (intensive) vs total quantity (extensive) measures.
 Suppose there are two physics departments of roughly equal quality, but one with 60 faculty and the other with 30.
 The former should produce roughly twice the papers, citations, prize winners, and grant support as the latter.
 If the two departments (without normalization) are roughly equal in these measures, then the latter is probably much higher quality.
 This argument could be applied to the total faculty of a university.
 One characteristic that distorts rankings considerably is the presence of a large research medical school and hospital(s).
-Some schools (Harvard, Stanford, Yale, Michigan, UCSD, Washington, etc.) have them, others (Princeton, Berkeley, MIT, Caltech, etc.) do not.
+Some schools (Harvard, Stanford, Yale, Michigan, UCSD, UCLA, Washington, etc.) have them, others (Princeton, Berkeley, MIT, Caltech, etc.) do not.
 The former group gains an advantage from this medical activity relative to the latter group in aggregate measures of grants, papers, citations, etc. Normalizing by number of faculty helps to remove such distortionary effects.
 Ideally, one could also normalize these output measures by the degree to which the research is actually reproducible (i.e., real) -- this would place much more weight on some fields than others ;-)